-Following the invitation for public comment on the VAT/GST Guidelines on Neutrality, the OECD has now published the comments received.
-These comments were very supportive of the Guidelines and will be used to develop further guidance on their implementation in practice.
+Following the recent invitations for public comment on four new draft elements of the OECD International VAT/GST Guidelines, the OECD has now published the comments received which will be used to inform the OECD’s work in this area.

 Singapore held the first Regional GST/VAT Conference on 22-23 May 2013, reaching out to 120 delegates from 18 countries.
 The Inland Revenue Authority of Singapore played host to 50 government delegates, many of whom are from the Asia-Pacific region.